harshitvasu/just-notes/modern-history/spectrum-5.md

 (iii) In Gujarat, Fateh Singh Gaekwad should remain in possession of the territory which he had before the war and should serve the Peshwa as before.

-Expansion and Consolidation of British Power ✫ 105 (iv) The English should not offer any further support to Raghunathrao and the Peshwa should grant him a maintenance allowance.
+(iv) The English should not offer any further support to Raghunathrao and the Peshwa should grant him a maintenance allowance.